 - (c) Application.
-A property owner desiring to use the development standards of this section must first submit an application to the Planning department.
+A property owner desiring to use the development standards of this section must first submit an application to the Planning dDepartment.
 The application shall be accompanied by an "Existing Features Site Analysis Plan" (see subsection (e), below), and a "Concept Plan" (see subsection (f), below).
-An application will not be accepted if the property has been clear-cut (i.e. marketable timber has been removed; provided, however, thinning of pine timber is permitted pursuant to a certified forest management plan, with such plan addressing reforestation) within the past twenty four (24) months.
-In addition, property must utilize a public sanitary sewer, unless the owner obtains prior approval from DHEC to utilize a well and septic tank system. - (d) Approval by the County's Soil and Water Department.
-A Conservation Area that delineates the land that is to be set aside for conservation purposes must be certified and accepted by the Richland County Soil and Water department.
-The Planning department shall submit this information to the Soil and Water department for review. - (e) Existing Features Site Analysis Plan.
-At time of development, and prior to preparing the Concept Plan, an Existing Features Site Analysis Plan, sealed by a registered engineer or landscape architect, shall be prepared and submitted by the applicant or developer. - (1) The purposes of the Existing Features Site Analysis Plan are to: - a.
+An application will not be accepted if the property has been clear-cut (i.e. marketable timber has been removed; provided, however, thinning of pine timber is permitted pursuant to a certified forest management plan, with such plan addressing reforestation) within the past twenty-four (24) months.
+In addition, property must utilize a public sanitary sewer, unless the owner obtains prior approval from DHEC to utilize a well and septic tank system. - (d) Approval by the County's Soil and Water Conservation Department.
+A Conservation Area that delineates the land that is to be set aside for conservation purposes must be certified and accepted by the Richland County Soil and Water Conservation dDepartment.
+The Planning dDepartment shall submit this information to the Soil and Water Conservation dDepartment for review. - (e) Existing Features Site Analysis Plan.
+At time of development, and prior to preparing the Along with submittal of a Concept Plan, an Existing Features Site Analysis Plan, sealed by a registered engineer or landscape architect, shall be prepared and submitted by the applicant or developer. - (1) The purposes of the Existing Features Site Analysis Plan are to: - a.
 Delineate areas that have been identified as worthy of permanent protection as a Conservation Area because of their environmental values. - b.
 Set forth the particulars of the site, including boundary, topographic data (minimum 2 foot contour intervals), existing structures and utility easements.
-County topographical data, current GIS data other published data will be acceptable. - e.
+County topographical data, current GIS data other published data will be acceptable. - eb.
 Provide the starting point for design of the conservation subdivision with built areas being designed as separate from the areas delineated as worthy of permanent protection. - (2) The Existing Features Site Analysis Plan shall include, at a minimum, the following information: - a.
 Perennial and intermittent streams, wetlands, and FEMA designated 100-Year Flood Hazard Zones.
 The source of this information shall also be indicated.
 USACE approved delineation is not required.
 Delineation of stream buffers along intermittent streams and perennial streams.
+The particulars of the site, including boundary, topographic data (minimum 2 foot contour intervals), existing structures, and utility easements.
+(County topographical data, current GIS data, and other published data will be accepted).
 The required buffers are: